pietervdvn/MapComplete/Docs/Layers/elevator.md

 The question is  *What is the depth of this elevator?*

-This rendering asks information about the property  [elevator:depth](https://wiki.openstreetmap.org/wiki/Key:elevator:depth) This is rendered with  `This elevator has a depth of {canonical(elevator:depth)}`
+This rendering asks information about the property  [length](https://wiki.openstreetmap.org/wiki/Key:length) This is rendered with  `This elevator has a depth of {canonical(length)}`

+### elevator-diameter

+The question is  *What is the diameter of this elevator?*

+This rendering asks information about the property  [diameter](https://wiki.openstreetmap.org/wiki/Key:diameter) This is rendered with  `This elevator has a diameter of {canonical(diameter)}`

+This tagrendering is only visible in the popup if the following condition is met: `<a href='https://wiki.openstreetmap.org/wiki/Key:shape' target='_blank'>shape</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:shape%3Dcircular' target='_blank'>circular</a>`